truenas/documentation/content/en/hub/tasks/scheduled/_index.md

 ---
 title: "Automated Tasks"
-description: "Configured tasks that run according to a set schedule."
+description: "Creating tasks that run according to a set schedule."
-weight: 1
+weight: 30
 ---